 - 0 Disables the internal primary voltage regulator. - 1 Enables the internal primary voltage regulator.

-This bit has no affect unless the regulator option is set.
+This bit has no affect unless the REGEN bit in the MOR is set.
 This bit is not affected by reset and must be initialized by software.

 7.3 POWER MODING